usnistgov/5gdeploy/docs/trafficgen.md

 `./compose.sh linkstat` command prints a table or writes a TSV document that lists network interface counters.
 The information is gathered by executing `ip -s link show` in each container's network namespace, either through the bridge container on a multi-host deployment or in the target container itself.
+If NIC queue counters are requested, it is gathered through `ethtool -S` command.

 By default, the output is an aligned textual table.
 You can set `--out=FILENAME` flag to write to a TSV output file.